 CNetS embodies mathematicians, physicists, biologists, psychologists, cognitive scientists, information scientists, linguists, and computer scientists, emphasizing lively and multidisciplinary teamwork with other research groups within the university, in the US and abroad.
 For example, within IU we presently have or have had in the past joint collaborations with the Cognitive Science Program, the Biocomplexity Institute, the Department of Information and Library Science, the Department of Psychological and Brain Sciences, the Data to Insight Center, and other groups within Informatics.
 Outside IU, CNetS has active collaborations with the Institute for Scientific Interchange in Torino, Italy, the Department of Computer Science at the University of Turin, and the FLAD Computational Biology Collaboratorium at the Instituto Gulbenkian de Ciencia in Lisbon, Portugal.
 Finally, we have strong collaborative and support ties with Google Research and Yahoo!
 Research.

 IUNI is a member of WSTNet, the Web Science Network of Laboratories established by the Web Science Trust, which combines some of the world’s leading academic researchers in Web Science.
-CNetS is also a member of the Gephi Consortium, which supports the development of Gephi, an open source software for the visualization and analysis of large networks in real-time.
+We are also academic partners of First Draft, a coalition dedicated to improving skills and standards in the reporting and sharing of information that emerges online.
+Finally, CNetS is a member of the Gephi Consortium, which supports the development of Gephi, an open source software for the visualization and analysis of large networks in real-time.

 CNetS research is funded by a number of agencies, including Lilly Endowment Inc., National Science Foundation, James F. McDonnell Foundation, DARPA, NIH, IU Research, the School of Informatics and Computing, Yahoo, and Google.